In our 2020 wrap-up blog post, we made three goals for 2021. They were:

 This blurry estate agent pic doesn’t show the true wear-and-tear that we were inheriting – as well as the weathered floor, the white walls were actually covered with wallpaper that was not looking its best.
 But!
 We were young!
 We’d just moved into a place where we were actually allowed to touch the walls and not have £100 knocked off our deposit!
 We didn’t mind getting stuck in!

 Were there weeks when we had to put the renovation on pause and do some animation work in a construction zone?
 Absolutely!
 But nobody did video calls at the beginning of 2020 – so even though we worked on CBBC’s The Snow Spider and the first of our Greenpeace animations while we had wallpaper scraps floating around us and paint flecks in our hair, nobody knew, so nobody could tell us that wasn’t how proper animation studios were supposed to behave.
-As far as we were concerned, it was already an upgrade: we had a desk each now (even if we only had one office chair).
+As far as we were concerned, it was already an upgrade: we had a desk each now (even if one of us was perching on a piano stool rather than a proper office chair).

 Late 2019–2020: Studio 3.0 (studio_final)